 Unfortunately, some of the more common liens can sometimes get overlooked even by the most scrutinous eyes.
 And liens aren’t always filed universally.
 They can be filed on the address, the lot number or the owner’s name.
 Not only is it just liens you have to worry about.
 There’s the accuracy of street, sewer and energy assessments, property taxes, unpaid mortgages, zoning restrictions and a host of other defects that can hinder the purchasing process.

 Purchasing title insurance can be an effective form of protection for you if there’s something that seems almost too good to be true about the property.
 That doesn’t always mean that dream offers aren’t available.
 But as with any other form of transaction, the old dictum of caveat emptor still holds true, especially in real estate.

 Title insurance may give you a sense of security, but it’s not cheap.
 It’s typically calculated on the value of a home; and the greater the risk, the higher your cost will be.
-And with the average cost of title insurance estimated at well over $1,000, you may find the risks aren’t always worth it.
+And with the average cost of title insurance estimated at well over $1,000, you may think the risks aren’t always worth it.

 The good news is that most mortgage lenders already include title insurance as part of the closing costs.
 The bad news is that most buyers don’t even take into account just how high those closing costs might be when purchasing a home.
 That property you purchased for only $150,000 might turn out to be closer to $200,000 before the ink is even dry.
 When we buy property at Gary Buys Houses, https://www.garybuyshouses.com/ we always ensure the cost of title insurance is included in the purchase.
 Not only that, but we’ll work with you to pay off any outstanding liens and can close in as little as 4-10 business day.
 We’ll even cover additional expenses such as appraisal and inspections to make certain you get the most value when selling your home.